-Amazon Fire TV Stick 4K Max review: the Alexa streaming stick to get | CNN Underscored
+Amazon Fire TV Stick 4K Max review: The Alexa streaming stick to get | CNN Underscored

 We’ve set up and tested many Amazon Fire TV devices, and this was the first time we remember being asked if we wanted to restore a new device from a backup of another Fire TV device.

 We don’t know when Amazon added that feature, nor do we care.
 But we’re ecstatic it’s an option now and wish it went even further.
 Currently, using a backup only downloads all of your apps and games.
 It doesn’t sign you back into those apps and games, so while it’s a nice touch, we still had to spend plenty of time signing back into services like Netflix, Hulu and Discovery+ — oftentimes with long and complex passwords.
-It’s a chore that we wish was simplified.
+It’s a chore that we wish were simplified.

 That said, not having to go back through and redownload everything was a welcomed experience.